Fossil hunting in the south of Portugal

 Finally, we had to go home.
 Across the border, we stopped at a small town for coffee and said goodbye to Portugal.
 This is the bridge that links Spain with Portugal.

 Source: My Life

 Photo Source: Private Photos

 Perhaps you like to read this post traveling in the Malaga province.
-Many interesting things can be found there.
+We can find there many interesting things.
 Thousands of years unfold before your eyes.